hajdu-patrik/Cnftmart-Website_TS/README.md

 ![Status](https://img.shields.io/badge/Status-Portfolio_Demo-lightgrey?style=flat)
 ![License](https://img.shields.io/badge/License-Proprietary-red?style=flat)

-# Cnftmart - Custom Web Application
+# Custom Website for Cnftmart

 This repository contains the source code for a custom, full-stack web application built to meet the specific requirements of a commercial client.